darkoverlordofdata/not-php/readme.md

 ## Next Steps

+  Use the not-php module as a drop in replacement for many php api functions:

+    lib = require('not-php')
+    x = lib.md5('bruce')

+Not-php helper functions may be declared globaly:

+    require('not-php').export global
+    y = md5('bruce')

   Tweak the resulting code.
-Not-php helper functions may be declared globaly, and so will act as a drop in replacement for many php api functions.

-    require('not-php').export global
-    x = implode('+', process.argv)

 You will have to update arguments for node style async calls, where appropriate, so this:

     $profile = @where('forgotten_password_code', $code).users().row()# pass the code to profile